 Structure | Two periods: Morning session and Afternoon session |

 Candidates must have two valid government-issued ID cards for image capture and validation by the Prometric readiness agent before beginning the remotely proctored exam.
-Test takers appearing for the test at MCCQE 2024 test centres, must bring two valid government IDs to the exam location.
-If candidates fail to produce proper identification, they will not be allowed to take the exam and the application fee will be lost.
+Test takers appearing for the test at MCCQE 2025 test centres must bring two valid government IDs to the exam location.
+If candidates fail to produce proper identification, they will not be allowed to take the exam, and the application fee will be forfeited.
+Candidates must consider the following while appearing for the exam in one of the MCCQE Part 1 exam centres listed.

 The documents required on the test day include: